gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - early-stage confirmation pressure for coupling under reciprocal evidence
 - provisional stable coupling confirmation across an additional cycle
 - early de-confirmation pressure on a provisionally confirmed joint choreography
+- full breakdown of a provisionally confirmed joint choreography into a new independent stable reading

 ---